Efficient surrogate-assisted inference for patient-reported outcome measures with complex missing mechanism: Simulations

 To compare with the proposed method, we consider $8$ simulation scenarios in total with varying missing rates, varying sample sizes, and different types of outcomes, i.e., continuous outcomes and binary outcomes.
 For each type of outcome, we consider a moderate marginal missing rate of 50\% and a high marginal missing rate of 90\%.
 For both scenarios, we change the sample size from $500$ to $1000$.
 To generate the data under each scenario, we first generate the missing indicator $R$ following a Bernoulli distribution with the success probabilities of $0.5$ (moderate marginal missing rate) or $0.1$ (high marginal missing rate).
 Then, we generate the covariate based on $R=1$ or $R=0$.
 When the outcome is missing ($R=0$), the covariates, i.e., $\bm X\mid R =0$, follow a standard multivariate Gaussian distribution with zero means and the identity covariance matrix; when the outcome is observed ($R=1$), the covariates follow a mixture of two multivariate Gaussian distributions.
 With a probability of $0.7$, the covariates are generated following a standard multivariate Gaussian distribution; otherwise, the covariates are generated following a multivariate Gaussian distribution $N(1,1.5 \bm I_p)$, i.e., $\bm X\mid R=1 \sim \xi N(0, I_p) + (1-\xi) N(1, 1.5 \bm I_p)$, where $\xi$ follows a Bernoulli distribution with a success probability of $0.7$.
-To generate the outcome $Y$ given the covariates, for the scenario with continuous outcomes, we consider $ Y = \bm X^\top \bm \beta_0 + \sum_{j=5}^8 |X_j|/4 + \epsilon, $ where $\bm \beta_0 = (1,1,-1,-1,0,0,0,0)^\top$ and $\epsilon \sim N(0,2)$.
-For the scenario with binary outcomes, we consider $ Y = 1\{0.5\bm X^\top \bm \beta_0 + \sum_{j=5}^8 |X_j|/4 + \epsilon>0\}. $ The surrogate outcome is generated from $Z = \delta \bm X^\top \bm \beta_0 + \sum_{j=5}^8 |X_j|/4 + \epsilon_z$ where $\epsilon_z \sim N(0,1)$.
-For the scenario with continuous outcomes, $\delta$ is fixed at $0.5$; for the scenario with binary outcomes, $\delta$ is fixed at $0.25$.
+The surrogate outcome is generated from $Z = \delta \bm X^\top \bm \beta_0 + \sum_{j=5}^8 |X_j|/4 + \epsilon_z$ where $\epsilon_z \sim N(0,1)$.
+To generate the outcome $Y$ given the covariates, for the scenario with continuous outcomes, we consider $ Y = \bm X^\top \bm \beta_0/2 + Z + \epsilon, $ where $\bm \beta_0 = (1,1,-1,-1,0,0,0,0)^\top$ and $\epsilon \sim N(0,1)$.
+For the scenario with binary outcomes, we consider $ Y = 1\{\bm X^\top \bm \beta_0/4 + Z + \epsilon>0\}. $ For the scenario with continuous outcomes, $\delta$ is fixed at $0.5$; for the scenario with binary outcomes, $\delta$ is fixed at $0.25$.

 To evaluate the proposed methods, we compare the coverage and deviance in all the scenarios.
 For each scenario, we run $500$ replicates.
 For each replicate, we estimate the coefficients and use bootstrapping ($500$ bootstraps) to construct a $95\%$-confidence interval using the training samples.
 We also calculate the deviance using the coefficients estimated by each approach on an independently generated testing dataset with a sample size of $10^4$.